mckenziefiege/speed-typing_frontend/README.md

 # Turbo Typing Frontend

-Turbo typing is a speed typing test that counts how many words a user can type correctly in sixty seconds.
+Turbo typing is a speed typing test that measures speed and accuracy with three different levels of prompt difficulty.

 ## Features